Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Acknowledgements

 \section{Acknowledgements}

+{We would like to thank Ish Kaul, Peng Oh and Max Gronke for valuable discussions on accretion braking.
+Similarly, we would like to thank the anonymous referee for the many valuable comments that greatly improved the quality of this manuscript.} This research received support by the International Space Science Institute (ISSI) in Bern, through ISSI International Team project \#545 (`Observe Local Think Global: What Solar Observations can Teach us about Multiphase Plasmas across Physical Scales').
 Data are courtesy of Solar Orbiter, SDO and IRIS.
 Solar Orbiter is a space mission of international collaboration between ESA and NASA, operated by ESA.
 The EUI instrument was built by CSL, IAS, MPS, MSSL/UCL, PMOD/WRC, ROB, LCF/IO with funding from the Belgian Federal Science Policy Office (BELPSO); Centre National d'Études Spatiales (CNES); the UK Space Agency (UKSA); the Deutsche Zentrum f\"ur Luftund Raumfahrt e.V.
 (DLR); and the Swiss Space Office (SSO).
 The building of EUI was the work of more than 150 individuals during more than 10 years.
 We gratefully acknowledge all the efforts that have led to a successfully operating instrument.
 SDO is a mission for NASA's Living With a Star (LWS) program.
 IRIS is a NASA small explorer mission developed and operated by LMSAL with mission operations executed at NASA Ames Research Center and major contributions to downlink communications funded by ESA and the Norwegian Space Centre.
-This research was supported by the International Space Science Institute (ISSI) in Bern, through ISSI International Team project \#545 (`Observe Local Think Global: What Solar Observations can Teach us about Multiphase Plasmas across Physical Scales').
 All images in this manuscript have been made with Matplotlib on Python \citep{Hunter_2007}.
 This research used version 7.0 of the SunPy open source software package \citep{sunpy_community2020}.